babelyx/en/whitepaper.md

 Babelyx transforms any possible content into **Sovereign Assets** that autonomously circulate in the **Smart Market** to perpetually increase every participant's **Passive Income**, unleashing infinite possibilities for everyone.

-As a user, by creating any content you get an encrypted asset and an autonomous store, bringing you continuous revenue forever.
+As a user, by creating any content you get an encrypted asset and an autonomous store, you can receive continuous revenue forever.

 This is facilitated by our patented BLX technology that seamlessly integrates data security of IPFS, digital ownership of NFTs, and smart contracts of Ethereum, along with powerful AIGC technologies, providing you with an unprecedented experience, rights and rewards.